Adjusting Your Diet After a Cancer Diagnosis

 • Use glass cookware

-• Try sugar-free gum or have mints and hard candies to suck on, such as lemon drops or peppermints
+• Chew sugar-free gum or have mints and hard candies to suck on, such as lemon drops or peppermints

 • Eat plain, starchy foods like bread, rice, potatoes and pasta without butter

-• Breakfast foods may be a better option, such as waffles, pancakes, eggs and toast
+• Eat breakfast foods, such as waffles, pancakes, eggs and toast

 • Replace sweet fruits with vegetables